The Best Foods That Melt Stubborn Fat

 This simple swap can make all the difference: Two corn tortillas can deliver 3 grams of fiber for a mere 80 calories and 1 gram of fat.
 Two flour tortillas will give you just 2 grams of fiber, but they'll cost you 260 calories and 10 grams of fat.
 So which should you make your next quesadilla out of?
 At Mexican restaurants, ask them to replace the flour tortillas with corn in all your dishes.

-In one Canadian study, subjects who were supplemented with a type of gut-healthy insoluble fiber called oligofructose not only lost weight but reported less hunger than those who received a placebo.
+In one Canadian study, subjects who were supplemented with a type of gut-healthy insoluble fiber called oligofructose not only lost weight in their love handles area, but also reported less hunger than those who received a placebo.
 Researchers discovered that the subjects who received the fiber had higher levels of ghrelin—a hormone that controls hunger—and lower levels of blood sugar.
-Jerusalem artichokes--which are actually the roots of a type of sunflower--are one of the best sources of the fiber.
+Jerusalem artichokes—which are actually the roots of a type of sunflower, hence the alternative name of "sunchoke"—are one of the best sources of the fiber.
 Ogliofructose is also found in onions and leeks, as well as rye and barley.

-High in fiber and heart-healthy monounsaturated fat, guacamole.
+High in fiber and heart-healthy monounsaturated fat, guacamole is another love handles superfood.
 A half cup of guac—assuming you didn't go and blow it by mixing in sour cream or something else that doesn't belong—gives you more than 7 grams of fiber.
-For a super quick recipe, mix 1 ripe avocado, the juice of one lime, 2 Tbs chopped fresh cilantro and a pinch or two of sea salt.

 No animals were harmed in the making of this food!
 Tiger nuts are made neither of tigers nor of nuts; they're actually tubers, which means people with nut allergies can eat them safely.
 They look a bit like toasted corn kernels and taste kind of like coconut.
 A serving of 20 tiger nuts delivers 4 grams of fiber for just 60 calories.

 With double the protein and four times the fiber of wheat pasta, Banza—made from chickpeas—turns a traditional carb into a muscle-building fat fighter.
 For anyone avoiding gluten, it's a better choice than pastas made from corn, rice or potato powder, which are often devoid of any real nutrition.
-And click here for a cheaper list of The 29 Best-Ever Proteins—many meat-free!
+And click here for a cheaper list of best proteins for weight loss—many meat-free!

-It's the Spanish term for pumpkin seed, and if you consider them just jack o'lantern innards, you're in for a treat.
+It's the Spanish term for pumpkin seed, and if you consider them just jack o'lantern insides, you're in for a treat.
 One ounce of seeds has eight grams of protein—more than an egg or almonds—and is rich in flat-belly nutrients like fiber, zinc and potassium, which are key to muscle building and recovery.
 Sprinkle them in salads or over oats.

 Looking for a cold, crunchy snack?
 Keep a bag of peas in the freezer and pour some into a cup for a filling nosh.
 A cup of peas has 7 grams of protein and 6 grams of fiber, and because you pop them a few at a time, they'll keep your hands and mouth busy, preventing you from seeking out more sinful treats.

-Red fruits are an important part of the Zero Belly plan, but even among these nutritional powerhouses, raspberries stand alone as the single best source of insoluble fiber.
+Red fruits are always welcome in any diet, but even among these nutritional powerhouses, raspberries stand alone as the single best source of insoluble fiber.
 A cup of the little ruby jewels has 8 grams of fiber, compared to less than 3 grams in the same amount of strawberries.
 Insoluble fiber helps feed the healthy bacteria in your gut, triggering the production of a fatty acid that reduces fat-causing inflammation throughout your body.
 And in a Canadian study, researchers discovered that those whose diets were supplemented with insoluble fiber had higher levels of ghrelin—a hormone that controls hunger.
-And fuel up fast with the muscle-building protein in these 50 Best Snacks for Weight Loss!
+And fuel up fast with the muscle-building protein in these best snacks for weight loss!

 Resolve to do more prying.
 Oysters are one of the best food sources of zinc, a mineral that works with the hormone leptin to regulate appetite.
 Research shows that overweight people tend to have higher levels of leptin and lower levels of zinc than slimmer folk.
-A study published in the journal Life Sciences found that taking zinc supplements could increase leptin production in obese men by 142 percent!
-A half-dozen oysters only has 43 calories but provides 21 percent of your RDA of iron—deficiencies of which have been linked to a significant increase in fat gene expression.
+A study published in the journal Life Sciences found that taking zinc supplements could increase leptin production in obese men by 142%!
+A half-dozen oysters only has 43 calories but provides 21% of your RDA of iron—deficiencies of which have been linked to a significant increase in fat gene expression.

 A recent study found that antioxidants in cocoa prevented laboratory mice from gaining excess weight and actually lowered their blood sugar levels.
 And another study at Louisiana State University found that gut microbes in our stomach ferment chocolate into heart-healthy, anti-inflammatory compounds that shut down genes linked to insulin resistance and inflammation.
 To enhance the effects, try pairing your chocolate with some apple slices: The fruit speeds up the fermentation process, leading to an even greater reduction in inflammation and weight.